Tech Bros, Pluralism, and the Startup Diversity Inquisition

 There’s a plausible theory that the centralizing and dogmatic moral culture that enabled The Inquisition explains, in part, the much greater long-term “success” – economic, technological, military – of protestant societies (British) over those with deeper ties to the Vatican (Spanish, Portuguese, French).
 The more variation you can tolerate in your society – including variation of subcultures – the more likely you are to enable different teams to solve different puzzles/challenges, which will allow your society to win in global economic competition.

 Protestantism gave Britain a leg-up over Spain by detaching the state from Rome, which created more space for diverse subcultures.
 America, a spin-off of Britain, went even further by separating church and state entirely, turbocharging the proliferation of spaces for subcultural experimentation.
-While we’re on this topic, let’s look at one of Merriam-Webster’s definitions of religion:
+More space for (and tolerance of) subcultural experimentation naturally meant increased probability of “winning” strategies for various challenges.

 a cause, principle, or system of beliefs held to with ardor and faith.”

 Modernity has enabled a proliferation of “religions” – and therefore would-be Inquisitors – even if they don’t see themselves as such.
-The real value of separating church and state is not about avoiding the over-centralization of state power with solely traditional monotheistic religion.
+The real value of separating church and state is not solely about avoiding the over-centralization of state power with traditional monotheistic religion.
 It is about avoiding all totalizing moral centralization – even secular “ideals” – because a diversity of subcultures with different worldviews makes a complex advanced society stronger (at least economically and technologically), so long as there’s rule of law that protects property, safety, and stability.

 A bedrock of American economic and technological strength is a cultural immunity – at a national level – to Inquisitions of all stripes.
 That of course does not mean certain Americans aren’t constantly trying to be modern Inquisitors, but American national culture – reinforced by our federalist political structure and constitution – is pluralism writ large.